dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 | `SELECT` statement | `select * from {{ ref(`orders`) }}` |
 | Main query it is nested in | `select customer_id, count(order_id) as cnt_orders from all_orders group by 1` |

 When this query is actually executed, it will start by running the innermost query first.
 In this case, it would run `select * from {{ [ref](https://docs.getdbt.com/reference/dbt-jinja-functions/ref)(‘orders’) }}` first.
-Then, it would pass those results to the outer query, which is where we grab the count of orders by `customer_id`.
+Then, it would pass those results to the outer query, which is where you grab the count of orders by `customer_id`.

 This is a relatively straightforward example, but should hopefully show you that subqueries start off like most other queries.
 As you nest more subqueries together, that’s when you unearth the power of subqueries, but also when you start to notice some readability tradeoffs.
-If you are using subqueries regularly, we recommend you leverage indenting and [strong naming conventions](https://docs.getdbt.com/blog/on-the-importance-of-naming) for your subqueries to clearly distinguish code functionality.
+If you are using subqueries regularly, you'll want to leverage indenting and [strong naming conventions](https://docs.getdbt.com/blog/on-the-importance-of-naming) for your subqueries to clearly distinguish code functionality.

 ## Types of subqueries

-In our day-to-day we don’t normally formalize the names of the different types of subqueries you can write, but when someone uses the term “correlated subquery” at a data conference, we want you to know what that means!
+In your day-to-day, you won’t normally formalize the names of the different types of subqueries you can write, but when someone uses the term “correlated subquery” at a data conference, you'll want to know what that means!

 ### Nested subqueries

-Nested subqueries are subqueries like the one we did in the first example: a subquery where the inner query is executed first (and once) and passes its result to the main query.
+Nested subqueries are subqueries like the one you saw in the first example: a subquery where the inner query is executed first (and once) and passes its result to the main query.
 The majority of subqueries you will see in the real world are likely to be a nested subquery.
 These are most useful when you need to process data in multiple steps.

 :::tip Debugging subqueries tip
 It’s important to note that since the inner query is executed first in a nested subquery, the inner query must be able to execute by itself.
 If it’s unable to successfully run independently, it cannot pass results to the outer query.